Maverick0351a/CarnotEngine/README.md

 - OpenSSL handshake correlation (TID-keyed) emitting aggregated JSON lines with SNI, groups, success flag, and metrics (eventsReceived, handshakesEmitted, correlationTimeouts, cacheEvictions, kernel_drops).

 See `WORKLOG.md` and `COPILOT/` tasks for incremental progress and guidance.

+## License

+Licensed under the Apache License, Version 2.0.
+See `LICENSE` file for details.